A Copula Model for Non-Gaussian Multivariate Spatial Data: Application to temperature and atmospheric pressure data

-We set two parameters, $\alpha_2^L, \alpha_2^U$, to zero as discussed in Section \ref{sec_MLE_simpl} to avoid convergence problems with the algorithm and to increase the speed of computation.
+We set two parameters, $\alpha_2^L, \alpha_2^U$, to zero as discussed in Section \ref{sec_MLE_sub3} to avoid convergence problems with the algorithm and to increase the speed of computation.
 With this restriction, the maximum likelihood estimates were obtained in about five minutes on a Core i5-2410M CPU@2.3 GHz.
-To assess the goodness of fit of the estimated model (Model 1), we computed the values $\Delta_{\rho}, \Delta_L, \Delta_U, |\Delta_{\rho}|, |\Delta_L|, |\Delta_U|$ defined in Section \ref{sec_MLE_simpl} to evaluate the strength of the dependence for the temperature and pressure data and the cross dependencies between these variables.
-For comparison, we also fit the LMC model (\ref{LMC-Model-MLE}) without exponential factors (Model 2, assuming $\alpha_{10}^U = \alpha_1^U = \alpha_{10}^L = \alpha_1^L = \alpha_{20}^U = \alpha_2^U = \alpha_{20}^L = \alpha_2^L = 0$).
+To assess the goodness of fit of the estimated copula model (\ref{mainmodel}) with the exponential factors (Model 1), we computed $\Delta_{\rho}, \Delta_L, \Delta_U, |\Delta_{\rho}|, |\Delta_L|, |\Delta_U|$ as explained in Section \ref{sec_MLE_gof}.
+If Model 1 fits the data well, we expect these values to be small.
+For comparison, we also fit the model (\ref{LMC-Model-MLE}) without exponential factors (Model 2, assuming $\alpha_{10}^U = \alpha_1^U = \alpha_{10}^L = \alpha_1^L = \alpha_{20}^U = \alpha_2^U = \alpha_{20}^L = \alpha_2^L = 0$ in (\ref{mainmodel})).
+Model 2 assumes the normal copula with no tail dependence.
 The results are presented in Table \ref{tab-gof-data}.

 We can see that both Model 1 and Model 2 fit the covariance structure quite well; however, Model 2 (with no exponential factors) significantly underestimates the cross dependence in the lower tail.
 Model 1 significantly improves the fit in the lower tail.
-Our proposed model is an extension of any model based on multivariate normality, including LMC (\ref{LMC-Model-MLE}).
-One can therefore apply likelihood ratio tests to check if the exponential factors are needed to model tail dependence.
-For example, Model 1 and Model 2 (the latter is a nested model) can be compared by calculating the test statistic, $\mathtt{LR}(\texttt{Model 1}, \texttt{Model 2}) = 2(8259.1-8096.5)=325.3 > \chi^2(0.95,6) = 12.59$, where $\chi^2(0.95,6)$ is the 95\% quantile of a chi-squared distribution with six degrees of freedom (Model 1 has six additional parameters, $\alpha_{10}^U, \alpha_1^U, \alpha_{10}^L, \alpha_1^L, \alpha_{20}^U, \alpha_{20}^L$), suggesting that the exponential factors used to model the tail dependence significantly improve the fit.
-Similarly, covariance of the vector $\mathtt{Z}$ in (\ref{mainmodel}) with a different model yields two nested models (with and without exponential factors) that can be estimated and the likelihood ratio test can be applied to compare these models.
+We obtained very similar results with different choices of the cross-covariance function used to construct Models 1 and 2.